SFB1252/talks/docs/index.md

 10. **[Coding in Python/VSCode and LLMs](workshops/10-coding-python-vscode-llms/index.md)** - Python setup, core libraries, Git integration, and LLM-assisted coding
 11. **[Bayesian Regression Models](workshops/11-bayesian-regression-models/index.md)** - Bayesian regression in R with priors, checking, and interpretation
 12. **[Computational Reproducibility using R](workshops/12-computational-reproducibility-r/index.md)** - Reproducible workflows with R Markdown/Quarto, renv, and pipelines
+13. **[Bayesian Model Comparison Using Cross-Validation](workshops/13-bayesian-model-comparison-cv/index.md)** - Comparing Bayesian models using cross-validation techniques
+14. **[Bayesian Hypothesis Testing Using ROPE](workshops/14-bayesian-rope-testing/index.md)** - Bayesian hypothesis testing with the Region of Practical Equivalence (ROPE)
+15. **[Advanced R: Working with Data Frames](workshops/15-advanced-r-dataframes/index.md)** - Dive deep into advanced data manipulation techniques with R's data frames
+16. **[Taking Care of Your Data: From Backups to Publication](workshops/16-data-management-lifecycle/index.md)** - Data lifecycle, from backups to publishing
+17. **[Shiny: Creating Dynamic Web Apps from Data](workshops/17-shiny-web-apps/index.md)** - An introduction to creating interactive web applications from your data using Shiny
+18. **[Sample Size and Power Analysis](workshops/18-power-analysis/index.md)** - Principles of sample size calculation and power analysis
+19. **[Let's Rant: Open Debugging](workshops/19-open-debugging/index.md)** - An interactive and open session on debugging strategies and best practices
+20. **[Bayes Factor](workshops/20-bayes-factor/index.md)** - Bayes Factors for model selection and hypothesis testing

 **View the [complete workshop catalog](workshops/index.md)** for detailed information about each session.